-Paragraph numbers given in the remainder of this document usually refer to Basel III: A global regulatory framework for more resilient banks and banking systems ("the Basel III rules text") and Basel III: International framework for liquidity risk measurement, standards and monitoring ("the Basel III liquidity rules text").
-Cell references refer to version 2.4 of the reporting template.
+Paragraph numbers given in the remainder of this document usually refer to Basel III: A global regulatory framework for more resilient banks and banking systems ("the Basel III standards"), Basel III: The Liquidity Coverage Ratio and liquidity risk monitoring tools ("the Basel III LCR standards") and Section II.2 of Basel III: International framework for liquidity risk measurement, standards and monitoring ("Basel III NSFR standards").
+Cell references refer to version 2.5 of the reporting template.

-In addition to the guidance for completing the monitoring template contained in this document, the Committee has published a first set of frequently asked questions as its official response to questions of interpretation relating to certain aspects of the Basel III rules text and the Basel III liquidity rules text.
+In addition to the guidance for completing the monitoring template contained in this document, the Committee has published frequently asked questions as its official response to questions of interpretation relating to certain aspects of the Basel III standards and the Basel III liquidity standards.
 Therefore, banks should also take into account the frequently asked questions on capital and liquidity published by the Committee in July.2